DavidLessman/CatClicker/README.md

 ## contributions

-placekitten.com providing the image of the cat that's being used.
+placekitten.com providing the images of the cat that's being used.